List of story structures: An inverted U-shaped structure

 The inverted U begins with the protagonist's rise to a position of prominence and well-being.
 At the top of the inverted U, the character enjoys good fortune and well-being.
 But a crisis or a turning point occurs, which marks the reversal of the protagonist's fortunes and begins the descent to disaster.
 Sometimes a recognition scene occurs where the protagonist sees something of great importance that was previously unrecognized.
 The final state is disaster and adversity, the bottom of the inverted U.

 Contemporary

 Contemporary dramas increasingly use the fall to increase the relative height of the climax and dramatic impact (melodrama).
 The protagonist reaches up but falls and succumbs to doubts, fears, and limitations.
 The negative climax occurs when the protagonist has an epiphany and encounters the greatest fear possible or loses something important, giving the protagonist the courage to take on another obstacle.
 This confrontation becomes the classic climax.

-In her 2019 book Meander, Spiral, Explode: Design and Pattern in Narrative novelist and writing teacher Jane Alison criticized the conflict-climax-resolution structure of narrative as "masculo-sexual," and instead argues that narratives should form around various types patterns, for example found in nature.
+In her 2019 book, Meander, Spiral, Explode: Design and Pattern in Narrative, novelist and writing teacher Jane Alison criticized the conflict-climax-resolution structure of narrative as "masculo-sexual," and instead argues that narratives should form around various types patterns; for example, those found in nature, from which her "Meander, Spiral, Explode" structure was inspired.